DannyH1225/computational-mechanics/_sources/module_03/04_Getting_to_the_root.md

 +++

+A way to choose the best guess is to graph the function f(x) and see where the graph intersects the x-axis.
+0 and 4 return an error because the derivative at those points is zero and you can not divide by zero.

++++

 ## Create a Newton-Raphson function

 In the same way that you created bracketing method functions, you can create the Newton-Raphson method function to update your `xguess` until a desired tolerance is achieved.

 ```{code-cell} ipython3
 def newtraph(func,dfunc,x0,es=0.0001,maxit=50):